ffloyd/flows/docs/result_objects/basic_usage.md

 * [Faraday gem](https://www.rubydoc.info/gems/faraday/Faraday/Response) has `Faraday::Response` object which contains data and status
 * [dry-rb Result Monad](https://dry-rb.org/gems/dry-monads/result/) has `Dry::Monads::Result`

-So, why you need Result Object?
-Why not just return `nil` on failure or raise an error (like in standard library)?
-There are some reasons:
+So, why do you need Result Object?
+Why not just return `nil` on a failure or raise an error (like in standard library)?
+Because:

 * raising errors and exceptions isn't very convenient and explicit way to handle errors.
 Moreover it's slow and feels like `goto`.
 But it's still a good way to abort execution when unexpected error happens.
 * returning `nil` does not work when you have to deal with different type of errors or error has some data payload.